Information about Sakkara Cairo, Egypt

-Sakkara is a section of the great necropolis of Memphis.
+Sakkara Cairo is a section of the great necropolis of Memphis.
 Memphis was the Old Kingdom capital.
 The kings of the first and second dynasties buried in this section of the Memphis necropolis.
 In fact, it has constant interest to Egyptology men.
-In fact, three major discoveries made at Sakkara.
+In fact, three major discoveries made at Sakkara Cairo.
 They are a prime minister’s tomb, a queen’s pyramid, and the tomb of the son of a dynasty founding king.
 Each discovery has a fascinating story.
 It is with many adventures for the archaeologists who revealed the secrets of the past.
-Sakkara is best known for Zoser Step Pyramid.
-In fact, it is the oldest known of Egypt’s 97 Pyramids.
+Sakkara Cairo is famous for Zoser Step Pyramid.
+In fact, it is the oldest which known of Egypt’s 97 Pyramids.
 It built for King Djoser of the third dynasty.
 It was by the architect and genius Imhotep.
 Imhotep designed it and its surrounding complex.

 In fact, Imhotep was the first to build stone tombs in honor of the king’s majesty.
 He has many titles such as Treasurer of the King of Lower Egypt and Administrator of the Great Palace.
 Moreover, Imhotep may also designed the pyramid of Djoser’s successor, Sekhemkhet.
-Kings such as Userkaf and Djedkare-Izezi built their Pyramids at Sakkara.
+Kings such as Userkaf and Djedkare-Izezi built their Pyramids at Sakkara Cairo.
 In fact, they are from the fifth dynasty.
 Unas was the last king of fifth dynasty.
 He decorated his burial chamber with the famous ‘Pyramid Texts’.
 Moreover, he also dis with written spells.
-The spells were to help the king ascend to the heavens and descend again. which reveal the relationship of the king to the gods.
-Kings such Pepi I, Merenre and Pepi II built their Pyramids to the south of Sakkara.
+The spells were to help the king ascend to the heavens and descend again.
+In fact, they reveal the relationship of the king to the gods.
+Kings such Pepi I, Merenre and Pepi II built their Pyramids to the south of Sakkara Cairo.
 They were from the sixth dynasty.

-Sakkara is also famous for its private Old Kingdom tombs.
+Saqqara Giza is also famous for its private Old Kingdom tombs.
 The tombs contain indeed beautiful and revealing scenes.
-The scenes like men force feeding geese, cattle crossing a canal and men dragging a statue on a sled to the tomb.
+The scenes are like men force feeding geese andcattle crossing a canal.
+Moreover, the scenes also are like men dragging a statue on a sled to the tomb.
 In fact, the best known tombs are those of Ti, Kagemni and Ptahhotep.
 In fact, the most famous is that of Meruruka.
 During the New Kingdom, Memphis took second place to Thebes as Egypt’s capital.
-The government officials who ruled Upper Egypt lived in Memphis and buried at Sakkara.
+The government officials who ruled Upper Egypt lived in Memphis and buried at Sakkara Giza.
 Here Geoffrey Martin found the famous tomb that Horemheb built for himself.
 In fact, it is before he becomes pharaoh.
 He was still the overseer of Tutankhamen’s army.
 Martin also found the tomb of Mava and Tutankhamen Treasurer.

 The French archaeological team worked here for the last 14 years.
 The main focus of their work was the tomb of the Vizier Aperel or Aperia.
 Amenhotep III served as the prime minister of Lower Egypt.
 It was in the fourteenth century BC.
 His son was Amenhotep IV.
 In fact, he known as Akhenaten.
 Aperia’s tomb discovered in 1987.
 Zivie got the opportunity to clear a huge burial complex on four levels.
 The last level still contains a large part of the funerary treasure of Aperia.
 They were his wife Tauret, their son Huy and prominent general.
 The big surprise was indeed the discovery of the funerary chamber.
 In fact, it found hidden behind the stairway.